 Red Flags of a Ponzi Scheme: What the SEC Wants Investors to Know

-“Ponzi schemes” are familiar headline fodder, but do you know the warning signs for this type of fraud?
+“Ponzi schemes” are familiar headline fodder, but do you know the warning signs for this type of investment fraud?
 Ponzi schemes are investment scams that steal money from investors under the guise of an impressive, sure-fire investment strategy.
 However, instead of investing the money in legitimate investments, the conman simply uses the money to pay previous investors, presenting the stolen money as a return on their investment.
 In the meantime, the conman keeps plenty of investors’ money for himself.

 Since Charles Ponzi’s infamous scam in the 1920s, Ponzi schemes have flourished.
 According to The Wall Street Journal, in 2019, six huge cryptocurrency Ponzi schemes were responsible for 90% of money stolen through illicit transactions.
 Ponzi schemes draw in investors with the scammer’s favorite formula: a promise of immense wealth, accrued in a short amount of time, with no risk to the investor’s capital.